Gene Essentiality Lab

 Software

 Download our BAGEL2 and DrugZ software for analyzing fitness screens and drug-gene interaction screens.
-All software is free for academic use.
+All software is free for any use, with attribution.

 People